 - And much more related to companionship, counselling, and community resource development

-The two week online session is an opportunity for students completing the full training to gain awareness about theoretical concepts around loss, grief, trauma and companionship.
+The modules are an opportunity for students completing the full training to gain awareness about theoretical concepts around loss, grief, trauma and companionship.
+There are many resources, articles, videos, and methods to test your ability to support others in loss.

 We do not charge annual membership or renewal fees.